-Sec.
-3. (a) Waste that is hot, or capable of generating heat in combination with other wastes or water, such that the heat may adversely affect:

-(3) human health;
+- Sec.
+3. (a) Waste that is hot, or capable of generating heat in combination with other wastes or water, such that the heat may adversely affect: - (1) routine solid waste disposal operations; - (2) the structure of the MSWLF unit or non-MSWLF unit; or - (3) human health;

-(b) The waste must be cooled or allowed to cool to a temperature that will not adversely affect:

-(3) human health;
+- (b) The waste must be cooled or allowed to cool to a temperature that will not adversely affect: - (1) routine solid waste disposal operations; - (2) the structure of the MSWLF unit or non-MSWLF unit; or - (3) human health;